compbiocore/bioflows/docs/tutorials/rna-seq_tutorial.md

 samp_1214,/gpfs/scratch/aragaven/rnaseq_test/PE_hg/Cb_1.gz,/gpfs/scratch/aragaven/rnaseq_test/PE_hg/Cb_2.gz
 ```

-Now in your screen session run the following commands to setup your
-environment if you have not done so previously during the setup or you
-have started a new screen session
+Now in your screen session run the following commands to setup your conda environment if you have not done so previously during the setup or if you just started a new screen session

 ```
 source activate_cbc_conda